The Big F#cking Book on How to Be a Decent Guy

 • learning from leadership failures

-• building confidence without becoming arrogant
+• building confidence without arrogance

 • understanding respect, responsibility and courage